Climate zones and USDA zones in France

 Available in 1 sizes

-Mountain climates are quite diverse and found throughout almost all of France: Pyrenees, Central Massif, Alps, Jura, Morvan, Ardennes, but also, at lower altitudes, the plateaux to the east of Champagne and part of Lorraine and Franche-Comté…
+Mountain climates are quite varied and found throughout almost all of France: Pyrenees, Massif Central, Alps, Jura, Morvan, Ardennes but also, at lower altitudes, the plateaux to the east of Champagne and part of Lorraine and Franche-Comté…

-- a high number of days and a significant total of precipitation (rain, snow…)
+- a high number of days and high total precipitation (rain, snow…)

-- an average temperature below 9.4°C with more than 25 days during which the minimum temperature was below -5°C and fewer than 4 days with a maximum above 30°C.
+- a mean temperature below 9.4°C with more than 25 days during which minimum temperature was below -5°C and fewer than 4 days with maximum above 30°C.

-- The interannual variability of July precipitation and winter and summer temperatures is at its maximum.
+- Interannual variability of July precipitation and winter and summer temperatures is greatest.

 Read also

-10 very hardy, frost-resistant treesType 2: semi-continental climate and montane margin climate - USDA Zone 6b
+10 very hardy, frost-resistant treesType 2: semi-continental climate and climate of montane margins - USDA Zone 6b

-The type 2 climate is an intermediate climate between montane climates and types 3, 4, and 8.
-The area affected by this climate includes the montane peripheries and extends over vast regions in Burgundy, Lorraine, and Alsace.
+Type 2 climate is intermediate between mountain climates and types 3, 4 and 8.
+The area affected by this climate comprises the montane peripheries and extends over large parts of Burgundy, Lorraine and Alsace.

-- temperatures are less cold than in the mountains (but, at the same altitude, colder than anywhere else),
+- temperatures are milder than in mountain climates (but, at equal altitude, colder than elsewhere),

 - precipitation is slightly lower and less frequent,